 Abstract

 This study assessed logging impacts on tree species diversity in the tropical rainforest ecosystems, southwest, Nigeria.
 Here, we compared tree species diversity between forest reserves and free areas in Akure and Oluwa Forest Reserves.
-We used systemmatic line transects for data collection and plot layout.
-Trees within the each sampled plots were tagged, identified and classified into families and their frequency of occurrence were obtained to ascertain tree species diversity and abundance.
+We used systematic line transects for data collection and plot layout.
+Trees within each sampled plots were tagged, identified and classified into families and their frequency of occurrence were obtained to ascertain tree species diversity and abundance.
 Also, tree basal area and volume were estimated and all variables were compared between reserves and free areas for logging impacts.
 Assessment.
 Our analysis revealed a significant reduction in species richness and diversity in the disturbed areas compared to undisturbed ones, suggesting that logging activities have negatively affected tree species diversity and abundance.
 In Oluwa Forest Reserve, the undisturbed site recorded 45 tree species with a Shannon-Wiener index of 3.47, while the disturbed site had 24 species and a diversity index of 2.97.
 Similarly, in Akure Forest Reserve, the undisturbed site had a diversity index of 3.00 compared to 2.67 in the disturbed area.
 These results show a clear decline in species diversity due to logging.
 Additionally, disturbed areas showed a marked decline in both tree volume and basal area, reflecting the removal of mature and economically valuable trees.
 In Akure Forest Reserve, the undisturbed site recorded a higher mean DBH (34.75 cm) and height (14.98 m) compared to the disturbed site (24.42 cm and lower height classes dominating).
 Similarly, in Oluwa Forest Reserve, the undisturbed site exhibited a mean Dbh of 33.50 cm and height of 13.07 m, while the disturbed site recorded 25.34 cm and lower height dominance.
 Height class distribution showed that trees in undisturbed sites were predominantly in the 11–20 m range, with very few in the <5 m class, while disturbed sites had a higher proportion of trees in the 5–10 m range, indicating structural degradation.
 The findings from our study highlight the ecological consequences of unsustainable logging and the need for improved forest management, stricter enforcement of logging regulations, and active restoration strategies to safeguard biodiversity and forest structure in Nigeria’s tropical ecosystems.

 Introduction

 Tropical forests are globally recognized as biodiversity hotspots, and one of the main repositories of global biodiversity (Myers et al., 2000).
-They support life because of their richness in plant species composition and fauna diversity (Rennolls & Reynold, 2007; Sarkar & Devi, 2017).
-Parthasarathy, (2001) reported that Tropical Rainforest Ecosystems have been described as one of the most complex and species-rich single ecosystem of the world.
+They support life because of their richness in plant species composition and fauna diversity (Rennolls and Reynold, 2007; Sarkar and Devi, 2017).
+Parthasarathy, (2001) reported that Tropical Rainforest Ecosystems have been described as one of the most complex and species-rich single ecosystems of the world.
 The tropical forest occupies a total area of 1,818.43 million hectares representing 47% of the total land area occupied by all forest types of the world with over 4,600 plant species which have been identified in Nigeria (FAO , 2003).
 They are mostly dominated by a wide variety of broad-leaved trees, which form a dense canopy and make it one of the most complex ecosystems.
 The tropical rainforest is a vital ecosystem that provides essential goods and services, such as raw materials, reservoirs for biodiversity, habitat to diverse animal species, soil protection, sources of timber, medicinal plants, carbon sequestration, watershed protection and also forms the livelihood for many different human settlements (Brandon, 2014; Nwabueze et al., 2023).
 The forest plays crucial roles in promoting the economic, social advancement and welfare of the people and it is accepted as a veritable means of alleviating poverty among rural communities.
 The forestry sector is one of the main pivots on which the nation’s welfare is built.